 Your doctor may recommend surgery if:

-More than one ligament or the meniscus in your knee is also injured
+- More than one ligament or the fibrous cartilage in your knee also is injured

 During ACL reconstruction, the surgeon removes the damaged ligament and replaces it with a segment of tendon — tissue similar to a ligament that connects muscle to bone.
 This replacement tissue is called a graft.